-National Drug Screening operates in all area of the United States, in all states including Hawaii and Alaska.
-Our national drug screen centers are open daily and available for immediate drug and alcohol testing.
-All types of drug and alcohol testing is available in Hawaii including court ordered drug testing, drug testing for probation, parents testing their teenagers for drugs and personal drug testing.
+National Drug Screening operates in all areas of the United States, in all states including Hawaii and Alaska.
+Our National Drug Screening centers are open daily and available for immediate drug and alcohol testing.
+All types of drug and alcohol testing are available in Hawaii including court-ordered drug testing, drug testing for probation, parents testing their teenagers for drugs, and personal drug testing.

-If you need a hair drug test in Hawaii, our national drug screen centers can assist you.
-With one phone call we can arrange your drug testing for next day service.
+If you need a hair drug test in Hawaii, our National Drug Screening centers can assist you.
+With one phone call, we can arrange your drug testing for next-day service.

-Screening cutoff levels for workplace testing in Hawaii are different than normal screening cut off levels seen through the united states.
-Alcohol level is 0.05, initial cut off for marijuana is 100 ng/ml and the initial cut off screening level if opiates is 300 g/ml.
+Screening cutoff levels for workplace testing in Hawaii are different than normal screening cut-off levels seen throughout the United States.
+The alcohol level is 0.05, the initial cut-off for marijuana is 100 ng/ml and the initial cut-off screening level if opiates is 300 g/ml.

 Strict specimen collection procedures must be followed for workplace drug testing in Hawaii, these closely follow the dot and DHHS urine specimen collection guidelines.
-Laboratories conducting drug testing in Hawaii must be licensed and are strictly regulated.
+Laboratories conducting drug testing in Hawaii must be licensed and strictly regulated.
 All results typically go from the laboratory to the medical review officer (MRO).
-The role of the medical review officer (MRO) is to rule out that the positive drug test results was not caused by over the counter medication or legal prescription drugs.
+The role of the medical review officer (MRO) is to rule out that the positive drug test results were not caused by over-the-counter medication or legal prescription drugs.
 The medical review officer reviewing testing in Hawaii must be licensed as an MRO in Hawaii.

 HRS chapter 392b establishes standard requirements for workplace testing procedures for Hawaii employers.
 Hawaii employers are required to follow state law with respect to pre-employment and employment drug testing.
 Observed collections are not advised for non-regulated workers.